Available in Print, Ebook, Audio, Podcast, and Study Guide

-Book three: The Marquis, the Escape, and the Forge (2022) August 1776-June 1778: covers events from the Battle of New York with the arrival of British forces through Valley Forge, including the Marquis de Lafayette's arrival from France.
+Book three: The Marquis, the Escape, and the Fox (2023) April 1776-April 1777: covers events from the Battle of New York with the arrival of British forces through the escape of Marquis de Lafayette from France.

 Book five: The Rise, the Fall and the Jewel (2027) October 1781-1865): covers the rise of the United States of America and the formation of the government through the Constitution and the Bill of Rights.
 Concludes the Revolutionary Saga into the nineteenth century with liberty and justice for all.

 Jenny with Richard Schumann (Patrick Henry)